 Big Lottery Fund and Department for Digital, Culture, Media & Sport are each investing £20 million seed funding over four years to create the #iwill fund.
-Cumbria Community Foundation are acting as match funders and are awarding grants on behalf of the #iwill fund across the county.
+Cumbria Community Foundation is acting as match funders and awarding grants on behalf of the #iwill fund across the county.

-The aim of the fund is to increase volunteering, fundraising and campaigning amongst people aged between 10 and 20, and up to 25 for disabled young people
+The aim of the fund is to increase volunteering, fundraising and campaigning among people aged between 10 and 20, and up to 25 for disabled young people.

 Who can apply?